Improving traffic flow, safety and access for the Ormeau community

 The design of the rail facility will include a safe turnaround point for vehicles that may have accidentally entered the facility.

-The upgrade will connect to City of Gold Coast's upgrade of the Lahrs Road-Goldmine Road intersection (Stage 1 underway).
+The upgrade will connect to City of Gold Coast's upgrade of the Lahrs Road-Goldmine Road intersection (completed July 2025).
 Access to all existing driveways and local roads will be maintained.

 The design considers feedback provided by Lewani Palms Resort, which has 2 entrances located on Goldmine Road.
 Although the entry/exit points to the resort will remain the same, the design of the upgrade includes: